jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 because we want a stronger guarantee: we want to know that all GC roots are always freed exactly once, so we must register each GC root to free them if an exception is thrown.
-A free-at-most-once guarantee wouldn't require this.
+A free-at-most-once guarantee wouldn't require this, but is also not realistic.
+In the above use case, we *do* want references to be freed eventually, so we have to bother with registration either way, whether with affine or linear types.
 The design cost is that ``catch`` requires a weaker type than desirable, as discussed above, limiting its power.

 It should be noted that affine types are *sufficient* for many use cases.
 Examples: in-place mutation of garbage-collected structures